-BMT continues to carry out preventive maintenance including the calibration of instrumentation on an annual basis and, onshore management of the suite of data including data analysis and reporting.
+We continue to carry out preventive maintenance including the calibration of instrumentation on an annual basis and, onshore management of the suite of data including data analysis and reporting.

-The Marine Monitoring System, provides real-time visualizations of the relative position and motion of the FPSO and any vessels in close proximity, as well as the magnitude and direction of environmental forces.
+The Marine Monitoring System, provides real-time visualisations of the relative position and motion of the FPSO and any vessels in close proximity, as well as the magnitude and direction of environmental forces.
 This allows the marine operations personnel and potentially the masters of attendant vessels to operate with greater information to enable them to work safely within prescribed operational limits.

 We were engaged to prepare designs to more than double the output of an existing barge loading facility in Kalimantan, Indonesia.
 The facility handles a number of different grades of coal to deliver a specified blend to each barge.